joshhornby/joshhornby.github.io/_posts/2026-01-23-your-first-90-days-as-tech-lead.md

 ## The First Month: Listen and Learn

-Your only job in month one is to understand, not to improve, not to optimise, not to show off your ideas.
+Your only job in month one is to understand.
+Not to improve.
+Not to show off your ideas.

 Talk to everyone.
 Schedule 1:1s with every engineer on the team, even if you've worked with them for years.
 Ask different questions now: What's working?
 What's frustrating?
 What would they change if they could?
 What do they wish leadership understood?
 You'll hear things you didn't hear as a peer.
 People tell tech leads different things than they tell teammates.